 The tag starts with <script> and ends with </script>.

-The script tag should be eliminated from your email template if it is not needed for the design or behavior of the email.
+The script tag should be eliminated from your design if it is not needed for the design or specific behavior.

 Click on the HTML tab (lower left side of the editor) and search the code for "script" to locate the tags.
 Delete the entire script tag from the start of the <script> to the closing </script> your HTML.
 Tags may be in multiple locations, make sure to remove all script tags.

-When a template simply will not save it is usually an indication that the code is missing something fundamental to work.
-Email us for help with updating your template.
+When a design will not save it is usually an indication that the Modern Editor code is missing something fundamental to work.
+Email us for help with updating your design.